Disclosure: This post contains affiliate links see our disclosure policy for more information.

 Cinema At Home

 Going to the cinema isn’t a cheap date anymore, it involves a second mortgage, a babysitter and taking a huge bag to sneak your bargain goodies from the supermarket in (oh, is that just me ?).
-It can also involve a very numb bum or falling asleep if you are a sleep deprived parent and then cursing the money you’ve wasted.
+It can also involve a very numb bum or falling asleep if you are a sleep-deprived parent and then cursing the money you’ve wasted.

-There are so many rent at home movie websites now.
+There are so many rents at home movie websites now.
 You have the paid subscription ones like Netflix and Now TV or movie rental services that have some of the latest releases on like Google Play.
 It costs around £4 to rent a movie unless you want HD and they are usually available for 48 hours which is great if you do drop off to sleep during the action.

 Most supermarkets have followed suit of the Marks & Spencer ‘dine in for two’ offer.
-This type of offer is available year round but I’ve seen quite a few tempting Valentine’s Day offers this year.
+This type of offer is available year-round but I’ve seen quite a few tempting Valentine’s Day offers this year.
 You would definitely spend more than that by eating out at a restaurant and you will be saving the cost of transport and the need for a babysitter.

-Wouldn’t it be nice to just concentrate on each other for an evening with no distractions like the TV, Facebook, Candy Crush and the other endless list of time and attention thieves.
+Wouldn’t it be nice to just concentrate on each other for an evening with no distractions like the TV, Facebook, Candy Crush and the other endless list of time and attention thieves?
 You could talk, cook a meal together or play a board game.
 As this is a family blog I will leave the other alternatives up to your imagination but you get my point, a whole evening of just focusing on each other as a couple.